ON THE 25TH SEMINAR FOR TEACHERS ON

 ORGANISED BY THE JEWISH MUSEUM OF GREECE

-The Jewish Museum has already organised and conducted, under the auspices of the Ministry of Education, Research and Religious Affairs, 22 seminars for primary- and secondary-school teachers on the theme of “Teaching the Holocaust in Greece”.
-Ten of these seminars were held in Athens (2004, 2006, 2007, 2009, 2010, 2011, 2013, 2014, 2015, 2016 and 2017) and three in Thessaloniki (2005, 2014, 2015).
-In 2012 and from 2014 to 2016, seminars were also held in Ioannina, Volos, Zakynthos, Patras, Larissa, Karpenisi, Distomo and Drama, where we focused on the local dimensions of the Holocaust.
-This particular seminar in Athens, which was kindly funded, as in 2017, by the Stavros Niarchos Foundation, provided an opportunity to renew the programme, with the creation of new workshops as well as the invitation of distinguished lecturers from abroad to participate.
+The Jewish Museum has already organised and conducted, under the auspices of the Ministry of Education, Research and Religious Affairs, 24 seminars for primary- and secondary-school teachers on the theme of “Teaching the Holocaust in Greece”.
+Ten of these seminars were held in Athens (2004, 2006, 2007, 2009, 2010, 2011, 2013, 2014, 2015, 2016 and 2017, 2018) and three in Thessaloniki (2005, 2014, 2015).
+In 2012 and from 2014 to 2016, seminars were also held in Ioannina, Volos, Zakynthos, Patras, Larissa, Karpenisi, Distomo, Drama and Chania where we focused on the local dimensions of the Holocaust.
+The extension of the seminars beyond Athens equips educators with educational/historical material and museum educational know-how.
+At the same time, the concerns and questions of educators from across Greece also provides the JMG with valuable feedback on its work.
+This seminar in Athens, mostly on an annual basis, provided an opportunity to renew the programme, with the creation of new workshops as well as the invitation of distinguished lecturers from abroad to participate.